 Is HVAC a Stressful Job?

 You can't fully escape stress when on the job.
 HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Appropriate experience and tools are helpful when resolving these concerns.
-What’s more, paid training and a steady supply of work help people in the HVAC industry fend off some of the most common reasons for work-related stress.
+The proper experience and tools are helpful when resolving these concerns.
+In addition, paid training and a stable workload help people in the HVAC industry avoid some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Accessing and servicing large equipment can be exhausting.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Carrying heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Getting to specialized types of equipment can be exhausting.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the sheer popularity of heating and cooling equipment.
-Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in many different cities.
+While a recession can affect any industry, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, professional servicing will become even more important.
-The newest models of heating and cooling systems consume less energy or obtain it from renewable sources like solar and wind.
-Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.
+As climate control technology continues to evolve, professional servicing will become even more important.
+Newer models of heating and cooling systems consume less energy or produce it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED in addition to technical training.
-Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

-You can become certified by signing up for classes at a community college or trade school.
-How much time is needed to become an HVAC technician relies on the program, which generally lasts between six months to two years.
-Your employer might also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation expands your technical knowledge to ensure the highest quality services.
+Earn certifications by signing up for classes at a community college or trade school.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
+An HVAC company will sometimes also require NATE certification.
+Standing for North American Technician Excellence, this influential accreditation expands your technical knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, a proper education means a combination of classroom programs with on-site training.
+While some elements of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
 At the same time, HVAC careers aren't reliant on things like advanced math.
-While a little math is needed, most of the HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.
+While a little math is needed, the bulk of an HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.

 According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 annually.
-By comparison, the standard student debt for a bachelor’s degree is $25,921.
+A community college is usually around $5,000 per year.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-A typical workday may vary depending on where you work.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.
+The daily schedule may vary depending on where you work.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For projects more relevant to new construction, you may have more of a set schedule for regular business hours.

-Like we mentioned earlier, every now and then the job will have to be done in severe weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always useful.
+As stated previously, you should expect the occasional job in severe weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always welcome.

 Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners make between $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+However, total compensation can depend on where you live and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.

 • HVAC manager, $72,515 average salary